s-ludwig/dlibgit/readme.md

 - Follow these instructions: http://libgit2.github.com/#install
 - You might need to install zlib if cmake says it's missing (use your package manager to find the zlib dev package)

-Make sure the libgit2 shared lib path is in your ld conf file.
-For example, on Linux Mint libgit2 installs to `/usr/local/lib`, so either edit `/etc/ld.so.conf` or run:
+Make sure the libgit2 shared lib path is in your ld conf file, on Linux Mint libgit2 installs to `/usr/local/lib`, so either edit `/etc/ld.so.conf` or run:

     $ LD_LIBRARY_PATH=/usr/local/lib